openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

       // Read a network in IR, PaddlePaddle, or ONNX format std::shared_ptr<ov::Model> model = core.read_model("sample.xml");

-      // Configure the VPUX and the Myriad devices separately and load the network to the Auto-Device plugin
+      // Configure the CPU and the Myriad devices separately and load the network to the Auto-Device plugin
       // set VPU config
-      core.set_property("VPUX", {});
+      core.set_property("CPU", {});

       // set MYRIAD config
       core.set_property("MYRIAD", {});